pandeydevendra/python_dev/book_exercise/crash_course/info.md

 interconvertibles:
 		string>> str = str(any number) = str(integer,float or complex)
 		Integer>> int = int(string) = int(any words, letters)
->VARIABLES: Naming and Using Variables-
+>1.
+VARIABLES: Naming and Using Variables-
 	•Variables can contain only letters(a-z), numbers(0-9), and underscores(_)
 	•Can start with a letter or an underscore, but not with a number;viz: message_1 but not 1_message.
 	•Spaces( ) are not allowed in variable names, but underscores(_) can be used to separate words in variable names.
 For example, greeting_message works, but greeting message will cause errors.